 - Demonstrate the ability to work independently and also as a team in the laboratory and field works.

 - Understand and apply the technology of GIS and GPS knowledge for virtualization and modeling environmental issues and Interpreting spatial patterns using map concepts.

 - Describe the functions and processes of environmental systems.

-- Explain effects of anthropogenic on the earth systems and propose solutions to environmental issues.
+- Explain the effects of anthropogenic on the earth's systems and propose solutions to environmental issues.

-- Analyze quantitative date, critical thinking, ethic, and problem solving.
+- Analyze quantitative data, critical thinking, ethics, and problem solving.

-- Explore how environmental science is able to develop sustainable solution to our environmental issues.
+- Explore how environmental science is able to develop a sustainable solution to our environmental issues.

 - Understand concepts, effects, and management of renewable and non-renewable energy.

 Students with an Environmental Science degree from SCTCC have five main career fields they can choose from.
 Our graduates can work as an environmental scientist, environmental engineer, environmental lawyer, environmental biologist, and environmental geologist.